 Bluetooth capability allows uploads from Schwinn’s Trainer app.
 Syncs with third-party fitness apps.
 Easy to put together and set up.
 Runs very quiet, with a large, easy-to-read console.
 Comfortable seat and riding position.

 Heart-rate contact sensors are inaccurate unless gripped exactly right.
 Built-in speakers are tinny at best.
-Users shorter than 5’5” may find this bike uncomfortable.
+Shorter users may find this bike uncomfortable.

 Built for convenience, with statistics tracking that transfers using USB.
 Pedal while relaxing using media shelf for entertainment.
 Takes under 2 hours to assemble.
 Quiet and takes up relatively little space.

 Some reports of a clicking noise when you pedal.
 Display is not backlit.
-The seat may be hard for some; consider buying a pad.
+The seat may be hard for some, so consider buying a pad.

 Fairly easy to set up, despite its weight.
 Wind guard and book stand are available separately.
 Comfortable seat and pedals.
 Easy to assemble, and not too large for the family room.